-- Social Studies-productions, distribution, and consumption, power, authority, governance - Math- Data analysis and probability - Language Arts- writing essays, presentations
+- Social Studies- production, distribution, and consumption - Math- Number and operations, measurement - Language Arts- writing essays, presentations

 Vertical Integration- Discipline Mapping

 The Business department is offers students a variety of options to explore for career considerations.
 As a prerequisite students take either Introduction to Business or Introduction to Marketing- in both of these classes the basic principles of Business are covered along.
 Students are then free to choose a path that interest them most.
 The three tracts to choose from are Finance, Business, and Marketing.